So what should you include in a tech pack?

 Any special threads or tags you want to include: Some brands use thick embroidery threads or ribbons to attach their labels instead of plastic.

-Additional packaging requirements: Will vary based on how you sell your products.
+Additional packaging requirements: These will vary based on how you sell your products.

 Individual packaging: Do you need a polybag?
 Hangers?
 Do you multi-pack?
 Do you require paper balls for molded cups, etc, etc